built1n/blog/posts/adieu-quake.md

 And so it remained, for years.
 I should probably give a little timing information at this point.
-This first attempt at Quake took place in September 2017, after which I gave up.
-My Quake-Rockbox abomination sat on a shelf, collecting dust, until July 2019.
+This first attempt at Quake took place in September 2017, after which I gave up, and my Quake-Rockbox abomination sat on a shelf, collecting dust, until July 2019.
 By just the right combination of boredom and motivation, I resolved to finish what I had started.

 I got to debugging.
 Now, my flow state is such that I remember virtually no details of what exactly I did, but I'll try my best here